esthy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner
+File 12-directory_permissions creates a directory calledmy_dir with permissions 751 in the working directory